The Singularity by Balsam Karam, translated by Saskia Vogel

 About the Author

-Balsam Karam is of Kurdish ancestry and has lived in Sweden since she was a young child.
-She is an author and librarian and made her literary debut in 2018 with the critically acclaimed Event Horizon, which was shortlisted for the Katapult Prize.
-The Singularity is her second novel, published in Sweden in 2021.
+BALSAM KARAM is of Kurdish ancestry and has lived in Sweden since she was a young child.
+She is an author and librarian and made her literary debut in 2018 with the critically acclaimed novel, Event Horizon, which was shortlisted for the Katapult Prize and won the Smaland Literature Festival’s Migrant Prize.
+Her second novel, The Singularity, originally published in Sweden in 2021, was shortlisted for the European Union Prize for Literature, the August Prize, and Svenska Dagbladet’s Literature Prize.

-Saskia Vogel is the author of Permission (2019) and a translator of more than 20 Swedish-language books.
-Her writing has been awarded the Berlin Senate Endowment for Non-German Literature and can be read in Granta, The Offing, The White Review, and elsewhere.
-Her translations have won the CLMP Firecracker Award for Fiction (Johannes Anyuru’s They Drown in Their Mothers’ Tears), have been shortlisted for the PEN Translation Prize (Jessica Schiefauer’s Girls Lost), and supported by grants from the Swedish Arts Council, the Swedish Authors’ Fund, and English PEN.
-She was Princeton’s Translator in Residence in fall 2022.
-Vogel lives in Berlin.
+SASKIA VOGEL is the author of the novel Permission and a translator of more than 20 Swedish-language books.
+Her writing has been awarded the Berlin Senate Endowment for Non-German Literature.
+Her translations have won the CLMP Firecracker Award for Fiction (Johannes Anyuru’s They Will Drown in Their Mothers’ Tears), have been shortlisted for the PEN Translation Prize (Jessica Schiefauer’s Girls Lost), and supported by grants from the Swedish Arts Council, the Swedish Authors’ Fund, and English PEN.
+She was Princeton’s Translator in Residence in fall 2022 and lives in Berlin.